 Contrary to popular belief, painted alloy wheels aren’t just for show.
 When left unprotected, oxygen can wreak havoc with your rims, resulting in rust and corrosion.
 While the colours certainly do give your car some personality, their primary purpose is to provide a functional barrier between oxygen and your alloy wheels.
 As such, if you find that your rims’ paint job is flaking, it’s a good idea to have them repainted right away—even if you haven’t noticed any rust yet.

-Whether you’re looking for a wheel colour change or am alloy wheel refurbishment, you may have been asked to make a choice between powder coating and wet paint.
+Whether you’re looking for a wheel colour change or a refurbishment, you may have been asked to make a choice between powder coat or wet paint.
 In case you’re curious about the advantages and disadvantages of either method, here is a comparison of using wet paint and powder coating for your alloy wheel refurbishment job.

 Skill is required for both powder coating and wet paint

 Powder coating and wet paint both require pre-treatment.
 The surface of your alloy rims will first need to be chemical stripped and sand blasted to take them back to the bare metal.
 Kerbs and scuffs will be addressed using hand tools.
 Both applications also need a primer for a base coat.